Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Introduction

-Now we are highlighting the basic features of the AQN model which represents the second part of our story, while deferring a more detailed overview to Section \ref{AQN-flux}.
-The axion quark nugget (AQN) dark matter model \cite{Zhitnitsky:2002qa} was invented long ago with a single motivation, which was to explain ``naturally'' the observed similarity between the dark and the visible matter densities in the Universe, i.e. $\Omega_{\rm DM}\sim \Omega_{\rm visible}$ without fine tuning.
-The AQN construction is, in many respects, similar to the original quark-nugget model suggested by Witten \cite{Witten:1984rs}, see \citep{Madsen:1998uh} for a review.
-This type of DM is ``cosmologically dark'' not because of the weakness of the AQN interactions, but because of their small cross-section-to-mass ratio, which scales down many observable consequences of an otherwise strongly-interacting DM candidate.
+Second, let us highlight the basic features of the AQN model, while deferring a more detailed overview to Section \ref{AQN-flux}.
+The axion quark nugget (AQN) dark matter model \cite{Zhitnitsky:2002qa} was invented long ago with the single objective of explaining the proximity of the dark and the visible matter densities in the Universe, i.e. $\Omega_{\rm DM}\sim \Omega_{\rm visible}$, without fine tuning.
+The AQN model construction is, in many respects, similar to the original quark-nugget model suggested by Witten \cite{Witten:1984rs} (see \citep{Madsen:1998uh} for a review).
+This type of DM is "cosmologically dark'', not because of the weakness of AQN interactions, but because of their small cross-section-to-mass ratio, which scales down many observables.